charlesfrw/tennis-prediction/README.md

 All the programs can be easily launched by the Tennis_Menu.py program.

-Note: The programs assume that the necessary data files are located in the specified directory (/Users/charles/Desktop/TENNIS/Data).
-Adjust the file paths in each .py accordingly to your files location...

-+ I learned coding by myself, and also used some IA tools to improve it, please report any error or issues if you find some, and feel free to complete my work.

 # Usage
 To use these programs, follow these steps: